 If you have trouble remembering to take your medicine, ask your pharmacist for some hints.

-Symptoms of an overdose may include drowsiness, confusion, tremor, twitching or uncontrolled spasm of muscles.
+Symptoms of an overdose may include drowsiness, confusion, dizziness, headache, agitation, nausea, vomiting, constipation, tremor, twitching or uncontrolled spasm of muscles.

 If you or your child's vomiting or nausea persist, tell your doctor.